 About Dr. Hartman

 Dr. Andrew Hartman specializes in surgery of the shoulder, elbow and hand.
-In addition to completing his orthopaedic surgery residency, he has also completed an additional year of fellowship training in upper extremity surgery at the University of California at San Diego.
+In addition to completing his orthopedic surgery residency, he has also completed an additional year of fellowship training in upper extremity surgery at the University of California at San Diego.
 Dr. Hartman insures he is utilizing the most innovative and effective treatments in patient care.
 He believes the combination of surgical expertise and mastery of state of the art techniques is essential to optimal patient outcomes and improving quality of life.